 Tough Conversations

 If pain sticks around despite every gadget, or if nerves decline fast, talk to your vet about overall quality of life.
-Take heart—thousands of senior dogs score extra months (even years) of adventure thanks to trusty dog wheelchairs.
+Take heart, thousands of senior dogs live longer, happier lives thanks to trusty dog wheelchairs.

 Conclusion